King's College London Students' Union: Services and facilities

 KCLSU provides student representation, spaces and activities for students to connect to each other and academic advice.
 The Academic Advice service provides much of the individual advice and representation to students regarding academic issues and misconduct, while the democratic structures - which are made up of the elected Student Trustees, part-time Officers (which includes Liberation Officers), and full-time Student Officers, who take a sabbatical year to work - enable the Union as a whole to express an opinion on almost any matter related to its charitable objectives.
 However, like other students' unions, KCLSU does not affiliate to any political party or religious group.

-KCLSU also provides almost all the sports clubs, societies and volunteering opportunities available at King's with over 50 sports clubs, 250 societies and thriving student-led engagement and volunteering projects.
+KCLSU also provides almost all the sports clubs, societies and volunteering opportunities available at King's with over 50 sports clubs, 250 societies and student-led engagement and volunteering projects.

-Following the closure of the student bar at St Thomas' Hospital in 2005 and the Waterfront Bar in 2018, KCLSU now operates three bars, two cafes, over 12 rooms of indoor Student Activity Space through its four student hubs and the Union Shop.
+Following the closure of the student bar at St Thomas' Hospital in 2005 and the Waterfront Bar in 2018, KCLSU now operates two bars, two cafes, over 12 rooms of indoor Student Activity Space through its four student hubs and the Union Shop.
 Between 1992 and 2013 the union operated a nightclub, Tutu's, named after alumnus Desmond Tutu, which was closed due to financial mismanagement.

 In October 2005, KCLSU was awarded the Investors in People standard.
 In January 2006, due to increased student concern for the global community, KCLSU took its two-year Fairtrade University campaign as a major priority.
 In March 2006, the Fairtrade Foundation awarded King's College London Fairtrade University status.
 It has run campaigns on flexible payment plans for all students, installing nap-pods for those spending long hours at the library, and ensuring better access for disabled students.
 According to filings with the Charity Commission, it is digitally transforming its services and communications and now engages more students than ever before with a particular focus on engaging postgraduate students.
 It invested over £1.8m into student groups last year and put £600,000 back into student pockets by providing decent work with London Living Wage to student staff.

-KCLSU offers students three bars and two cafes spread across the Strand and Guy's campuses.
+KCLSU offers students two bars and two cafes spread across the Strand and Guy's campuses.

 Politics

 KCLSU is not officially affiliated to any political party.
-In recent years the political affiliation of the Presidents has varied between Labour, Independent and Conservative.
-In 2006/07 the President was Labour.
+In recent years the political affiliation of the presidents has varied between Labour, Independent and Conservative.
+In 2006/07 the president was Labour.
 2008-2009 saw a Conservative elected, suspended, and then finally impeached for alleged racist comments at a NUS training event.
-2009 to 2011 saw the re-election of a two-term President, Ryan Wain, who was regarded by many as a member of New Labour.
+2009 to 2011 saw the re-election of a two-term president, Ryan Wain, who was regarded by many as a member of New Labour.

 Notable campaigns have included those for widening participation, hidden course costs, housing and accommodation, employment and religious exception.